run2bizdocs/docs/pt-br/docs/4biz-helium/processes/change/use/register-change.md

 * Existe um risco de imagem? - com as opções "Sim" ou "Não"

 Será então apresentada uma representação do risco de 0 a 100.

+### Ação do fluxo

+é possível aprovar ou rejeitar uma mudança dentro do cadastro de mudança, através do campo ação de fluxo.
+As ações de fluxo são informadas no desenho de fluxo.

 ### Planejamento